wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ##### Clover Bootloader
 * If you want to download the EFI Clover Bootloader, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).
 * Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).
-* I recommend users to use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to configure their config.plist to eliminate typos.
+* I recommend users to use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to configure your config.plist to eliminate typos.
 * If you cannot mount EFI via Clover Configurator, then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.MD).*
 ##### Post-Install and Discussions
 * If you want to see system specs, check out [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware).